maty714/Vertigo-Theatre/README.md

 **Model**
 Showcases the database that was built using code first.
-1. Includes all CRUD pages created based off of that model.
+1. Includes all CRUD pages created based off that model.